Traveling With Lithium Batteries: Why It’s Annoying to Photographers

 About Carrying Lithium-ion Battery Cells When Travelling

 The rule allows you to travel with lithium-ion battery cells, but you may be restricted to certain specifications.
 Lithium-ion battery cells are packaged in a hard plastic case, which makes them safe and easy to carry.
 They come in 4 types of Watt Hours, which include: 95Wh, 130Wh, 160Wh, and 190Wh.
 For International flights, to be safe, only 95Wh batteries are allowed to be carried on all airlines in check-in luggage as well as carry-on.
 Within the US, the TSA allows passengers to carry batteries with up to 160Wh capacity to be carried in carry-on luggage.
 Carry on all Lithium batteries regardless of size.
 You may carry on an unlimited number of batteries less than 100Wh, in a protected case/pouch to prevent short circuit of terminals.
-A battery of 160Wh or less installed on or in equipment, may (check with airlines) be permissible as long as the total weight is less than 11 Lbs.
+Two batteries of 160Wh or less installed on or in equipment, may (check with airlines) be permissible as long as the total weight is less than 11 Lbs.
 NO SPARE BATTERIES IN CHECKED BAGGAGE.
 Batteries larger than 100Wh batteries (up to 160Wh) are limited to only 2 per person, carried on. (once again, check with your airline!)